deekayen/aidstoscoutmastership/manuscript/health_and_physical_development.md

 *Oxygen for Ox's Strength.*—I saw some very smart physical drill by a Scout Troop quite recently in their dub headquarters.

-It was very fresh and good, but, my wig, the air was not I It was, to say the least, "niffy."
+It was very fresh and good, but, my wig, the air was not!
+It was, to say the least, "niffy."
 There was no ventilation.
 The boys were working like engines, but actually undoing their work all the time by sucking in poison instead of strengthening their blood.

 Fresh air is half the battle towards producing results in physical exercises and it may advantageously be taken through the skin as well as through the nose when possible.